bloocool/XPS9360-macOS/README.md

 ## Clover Configuration

-All Clover hotpatches are included in source DSL format in the DSDT folder.
+All Clover hotpatches are included in the source DSL format in the DSDT folder.
 If required the script `--compile-dsdt` option can be used to compile any changes to the DSL files into `./CLOVER/ACPI/patched`.

 ## OpenCore Configuration

-All OpenCore ACPI hotpatches are included in source DSL format in the DSDT folder.
+All OpenCore ACPI hotpatches are included in the source DSL format in the DSDT folder.
 They are identical to the Clover ones.
-Both Clover and OpenCore use the same set of DeviceProperties, kext patches and ACPI patches.
+Both Clover and OpenCore use the same set of DeviceProperties, kext patches, and ACPI patches.

 ## AppleHDA